Real tennis meets a venue rich in royal heritage as the Real Tennis Champions Trophy returns to Hampton Court Palace.

 Note from event organiser – Although every attempt will be made to accommodate all, unfortunately, due to the nature of the historic venue, disabled spectators may find access unsuitable.
 The viewing galleries are not suitable for individuals under the age of 8 years.

-Tuesday 18 July: Qualifying.
-Matches from 11am to 7pm
+Tuesday 30 July: Qualifying Day One.
+Matches from 1pm to 8pm.

 Parking